MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ## Explore the home page

 Power Virtual Agents has an app-level home page that isn't specific to any bot.
 On this page you can create a new bot, view recent bots, and access learning resources like videos, documentation, and learning paths.
-You can also switch to a different environment using the environment picker dropdown in the header in the top right of the page.

 :::image type="content" source="media/fundamentals-get-started/new-bot1.png" alt-text="Screenshot of the app-level home page.":::

-Use the **Chatbots** page in the side pane to view all the bots you have access to in this environment.
-Here you can see metadata about these bots, including the owner, when it was last published, and when it was last modified.
+Select **Chatbots** in the side pane to open the **Chatbots** page and view all the bots you have access to in this environment.
+On the page, you can see metadata about these bots, including the owner, when it was last published, and when it was last modified.
 Use this page to navigate to another bot that you have access to.

 :::image type="content" source="media/fundamentals-get-started/chatbot-list.png" alt-text="Screenshot of the list of chatbots.":::